isomerpages/govtech-stp/_work-pass-holder-lane/03b-owph-additional-responsibilities.md

 <ul>
         <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Children 6 years old and below this year are exempted from the COVID-19 tests.</li>
+  <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Due to the worsening situation i India and emergence of new virus variants, entry approvals for foreigners from India will be reduced. </li>
         <!-- <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Pass holders who departed from, transited through or visited any of the following places within the last 14 days are <b>not allowed to enter Singapore until further notice</b>.
 Please defer their entry for now:
 <ul>
   <li style="font-size:18px; line-height:1.5;">South Africa</li>